pmdevlin/Spring-Boot/README.md

 - project that connects to my local database (postgresql)
 - builds schema and seeds database already create
 - does not create new database

+##### Need to solve

+- how to use routes
+- how to connect to react
+- how to import, manipulate and display data from database